Rydberg24/RTHS/README.md

-# RTHS Framework – Real Time HSN Classification framework for warehouse handling systems using LLM Integration
+# RTHS Framework – Real Time HS Classification framework for warehouse handling systems using LLM Integration

-This repository contains the complete Python implementation of the **Real‑Time HSN Classification Framework (RTHS)** introduced in the research paper:
+This repository contains the complete Python implementation of the **Real‑Time HS Classification Framework (RTHS)** introduced in the research paper:

-> *“A Real‑Time HSN Classification Framework for Warehouse Inbound Operations: Integrating Large Language Models with Material Handling Decision Systems”*
+> *“A Real‑Time HS Classification Framework for Warehouse Inbound Operations: Integrating Large Language Models with Material Handling Decision Systems”*

-The framework demonstrates how Large Language Model (LLM) powered Harmonized System Nomenclature (HSN/HTS) classification can be integrated directly into a warehouse inbound receiving workflow – at the barcode scan point – enabling risk‑based put‑away decisions before any storage commitment.
+The framework demonstrates how Large Language Model (LLM) powered Harmonized System  (HS/HTS) classification can be integrated directly into a warehouse inbound receiving workflow – at the barcode scan point – enabling risk‑based put‑away decisions before any storage commitment.

 ## Repository Contents